Islandora-Collaboration-Group/ISLE/README.md

 * [ISLE Supporters](https://docs.google.com/document/d/1ycx5ATbeWpUWvpZ6bwXws490CMgi0dyB9SBfPYUDEjk/edit?usp=sharing)

 ## Phase 1 Funding Successful - We raised $84,000!!
 We have successfully met our funding goal!
-In fact, we exceeded the goal, and have pledges totaling $85,400 from 16 higher-ed institutions plus Common Media, when our goal was only $84,000.
-(And one more institution still is considering offering support.)
+In fact, we exceeded the goal, and have pledges totaling $89,400 from 17 institutions of higher-education plus Common Media, when our goal was only $84,000.

 We have green-lighted the ISLE project!
 More than 20 institutions have expressed interest in using ISLE to update their Islandora servers.